 The oscilloscope is often regarded as the most useful of the various electronic instruments electrical engineers typically use.
 The oscilloscope is used to display a plot of input voltage versus time and typically provides far more information than your DMM.
 The functional blocks of the scope are illustrated in Figure 4.
 The display system contains a cathode-ray tube (CRT) where the plot is drawn.
 An electron gun at the back of the tube fires a beam of electrons at the screen similar to the way your television's picture tube works.
 The screen, which is covered with a phosphor coating, glows (typically green) when it is hit by the electron beam producing the display.
-The vertical system deflects the beam vertically and controls the time axis of the display.
-The horizontal system deflects the beam on and off and synchronizes the display to the input signal.
+The vertical system deflects the beam vertically and controls the amplitude axis of the display.
+The horizontal system deflects the beam horizontally and controls the time axis of the display.
+The trigger system turns the beam on and off and synchronizes the display to the input signal.